PhD Students

 mab474@georgetown.edu

 MaryKate joined the Philosophy Department in the Fall of 2017.
-She works primarily in bioethics, with a focus in end-of-life care, and is currently developing a dissertation concerning care for patients with dementia that draws insights from the intersection of bioethics and phenomenology.
+She works primarily in bioethics, with a focus on end-of-life care, and is currently developing a dissertation concerning care for patients with dementia that draws insights from the intersection of bioethics and phenomenology.
 Outside of her philosophical work, MaryKate enjoys traveling, playing intramural sports, and quality time with her peekapoo, Nyxie.

 Dominick Cooper